 With the Curtis controller, no reversing contactors are needed.
 Aditionally, regen is enabled, allowing current to be put back into the batteries from the spinning prop while under sail.
 This does depend on your sailing speed, prop design, and may not be possible in all applications, but is an adored feature for those who are able to use it.

 Due to the high RPM of the Motenergy Brushless motor, we recommend you consider a gear reduction rather than direct-drive to improve efficiency, provide proper torque, cooling, and help prevent cavitation.
-Typical reduction is around 2:1, but this ratio will depend on the prop RPM required to reach hull speed.
+Typical reduction is around 2.67:1, but this ratio will depend on the prop RPM required to reach hull speed.
 Ideal reduction will enable the motor to spin your prop at the hull speed RPM of your prop when the motor is spinning at its max RPM.
-With the Curtis controller, the ME1616 will spin over 2500, although we program it to max out at 2500 unless otherwise specified.
+The 14KW kit is programmed to spin at a maximum of 3300 RPM by default.

 What batteries should you use?
 Most customers are happy with sealed, deep cycle lead acid, sourced locally to save on shipping.
 Use 6 in series to get 72v and 8 in series for 96v.
 Batteries with a minimum of 100 amp hour capacity are recommended.